luminide/docs/docs/source/fastai/fastai.md

 # Fast AI Tutorials

-[Fast.ai](https://www.fast.ai) is a deep learning library which provides AI practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains.
+<a href="https://www.fast.ai" target="_blank">Fast.ai</a> is a deep learning library which provides AI practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains.

-Read through the [fast.ai tutorials](https://docs.fast.ai/) to learn how to train your own models on your own datasets.
+Read through the <a href="https://docs.fast.ai/" target="_blank">fast.ai tutorials</a> to learn how to train your own models on your own datasets.
 Use the navigation sidebar to look through the fast.ai documentation.

 ```{image} ../images/fastai-fastai.png
 :width: 510